Honeysuckle: Description

 Many of the species have sweetly scented, bilaterally symmetrical flowers that produce a sweet, edible nectar, and most flowers are borne in clusters of two (leading to the common name of "twinberry" for certain North American species).
 Both shrubby and vining sorts have strongly fibrous stems which have been used for binding and textiles.

 The fruit is a red, blue or black spherical or elongated berry containing several seeds; in most species the berries are mildly poisonous, but in a few (notably Lonicera caerulea) they are edible and grown for home use and commerce.
 Most honeysuckle berries are attractive to wildlife, which has led to species such as L. japonica and L. maackii spreading invasively outside of their home ranges.
 Many species of Lonicera are eaten by the larvae of some Lepidoptera species—see a list of Lepidoptera that feed on honeysuckles.

 Invasive species

-The spread of L. japonica in North America began in the United States in 1806, when it was widely cultivated by the 1860s.
+The spread of L. japonica in North America began in the United States in 1806, and it was widely cultivated by the 1860s.
 It was first discovered in Canada in Ontario forests in 1976, and became invasive by 2007.
-L. japonica was introduced in Australia between 1820-40.
+L. japonica was introduced in Australia between 1820 and 1840.

 Several species of honeysuckle have become invasive when introduced outside their native range, particularly in North America, Europe, South America, Australia, and Africa.
 Invasive species include L. japonica, L. maackii, L. morrowii, L. tatarica, and the hybrid between the last two, L. × bella.